 (8) the directions and distances to other public land survey corners which were used as evidence or used for proportioning in determining the corner positions; and

 (9) the signature of the land surveyor under whose direction and control the corner position was determined and a statement certifying that the United States public land survey monument record is correct and complete to the best of the surveyor's knowledge and belief.

-(e) A reasonable fee for professional services may be paid to the surveyor filing or recording the certificate with the respective county, on approval and determination of the fee by resolution of the county board.
+(d) A reasonable fee for professional services may be paid to the surveyor filing the certificate with the respective county, on approval and determination of the fee by resolution of the county board.